irungentoo/Tox_Client_Guidelines/README.md

 with any client, you don't have to follow them as most are merely recommendation however if you do not only will your users will thank you, but other clients won't hate you either!

-Additionally, some client quarks are also detailed to make interaction a little enigmatic.
+Additionally, some client quirks are also detailed to make interaction a little enigmatic.

 All suggestions and contributions from other clients (or any community member) are always welcome!
 To suggest a change to this or any of the other docs available make a pull request at